Point Cloud Learning with Transformer: Experiments

 \subsubsection{Results}

 Table \ref{PartSegmentation} summarizes the performance comparison between our MLMST with several baselines.
-From the quantitative results, it can be clearly seen that our Transformer model reaches a much better part segmentation performance with the instance mIoU of \textbf{86.4\%}, outperforming the state-of-the-art approaches, RS-CNN and ELM, by \textbf{0.2\%} and \textbf{1.2\%}, respectively.
+From the quantitative results, it can be clearly seen that our Transformer model reaches a much better part segmentation performance with the instance mIoU of \textbf{86.0\%}, outperforming the state-of-the-art approaches.
 The visualization of part segmentation on the ShapeNet part is given in Figure \ref{fig:partsegmentaion}.
 These results show the robustness of our MLMST to diverse shapes.